n0rb3rt/cdk-data-lake/README.md

 Enter password: <db_passwd>
 ```

-Run the workflow
+Run the workflow of transformation jobs:

-    In the AWS Glue console, start the `<env_name>-CrawlIngest` trigger to start the workflow of transformation jobs.
+- open the AWS Glue console
+- start the `<env_name>-CrawlIngest` trigger

-(Optional) Run database migration
+(Optional) Run database migration:

-    In the Database Migration Service console, run the `<env_name>-replicationtask` to demonstrate replicating data from the MySQL source database for precinct1.
+- open the Database Migration Service console
+- run the `<env_name>-replicationtask`

-    The data for all precincts was already prepared by the `download_crimes_data.sh` script to simulate this step.
+<i>This demonstrates migrating data from the precinct1 MySQL database.
+The data for all precincts was already prepared by the `download_crimes_data.sh` script to simulate this step.</i>

 # CDK Development